20 months of living in London

 Picking up rubbish from the foreyard.

-- Stumbling over letters which are thrown through the gap in the door and then land in the hallway.
+- Stumbling over letters which are thrown through a gap in the door and then land in the hallway.

 No rubbish bins in central places.